Maths

 Children in Springfield learn through the explicit teaching of small steps, operating under one learning objective.
 Within this, mathematical, conceptual knowledge is deepened through effective questioning.
 This is supported by the explicit teaching of mathematical vocabulary and exposing children to conceptual and non-conceptual variation.
 Greater depth is secured through children making mathematical connections through refined skills in reasoning.

-During lessons we use the CPA (Concrete, Pictorial and Abstract) method, which involves using actual objects for children to add, subtract, multiply or divide.
+During lessons we use the CPA (Concrete, Pictorial and Abstract) method, which involves using physical objects for children to add, subtract, multiply or divide.
 They then progress onto using pictorial representations of the object, and ultimately, abstract symbols.
 The CPA approach helps children learn new ideas and build on their existing knowledge by introducing abstract concepts in a more familiar and tangible way.

 Concrete is the ‘doing’ stage, using concrete objects to solve problems.
 It brings concepts to life by allowing children to handle physical objects themselves.
 Every new abstract concept is learned first with a ‘concrete’ or physical experience.